XCSoar/XCSoar/doc/lua.rst

  * - Name
    - Description
  * - ``clock``
-   - A monotonic wall clock time, in seconds, with an undefined reference.
+   - A monotonic wall clock time [s], with an undefined reference.
  * - ``time``
-   - A wall clock time, in seconds, since midnight (UTC) of the day the flight started.
-Not strictly monotonic (can warp under certain circumstances).  ``nil`` if unknown.
+   - A wall clock time [s], since midnight (UTC) of the day the flight started.
+Not strictly monotonic (can warp under certain circumstances).
  * - ``date_time_utc``
    - A `date table <https://www.lua.org/pil/22.1.html>`__ describing
      the current date and time (UTC), preferably from the GPS.
 Not strictly monotonic (can warp under certain circumstances).
-     ``nil`` if unknown.
  * - ``location``
    - The current location (table with keys ``longitude`` and ``latitude`` in degrees) according to GPS.